B Complete

-B Complete (stylized as B:COMPLETE) is the debut extended play by the first ever Brand New Music boy band, AB6IX.
+B Complete (stylized as B:COMPLETE) is the debut extended play by the South Korean boy band AB6IX.
 The album was released digitally and physically on May 22, 2019, by Brand New Music.

 Background and release

 After the announcement of the group being formed, they released a music video for "Hollywood" performing as a full five member group.

 On April 30, 2019 it was revealed that AB6IX would debut with extended play titled B Complete with the title track "Breathe".

 The music video, together with the EP, was released on May 22.

 Promotion

 "Hollywood" was performed by only four of the members during Mnet's survival show Produce 101 (season 2), for their judges grade evaluation.
 Also "Hollywood" together with "Shining Stars" were performed before release date at Dream Concert and Kcon Japan.

 AB6IX had their debut showcase on May 22 at Olympic Hall in Songpa-gu, Seoul where they performed title track "Breathe" along with "Shining Star", "Absolute" and "Hollywood".

 The group started promoting their title track "Breathe" on May 23.
 They first performed the lead single on Mnet's M Countdown, followed by performances on KBS' Music Bank, MBC's Show!
 Music Core and SBS' Inkigayo.